IABTechLab/uid2docs/docs/ref-info/ref-server-side-token-generation.md

 ---
 title: Server-Side Token Generation
-description: Information about generating the token on the server side
+description: Information for publishers about generating the token on the server side.
 hide_table_of_contents: false
 sidebar_position: 06
 ---